Detailed Guide forGaming Dealers in San Diego County

 Gaming Dealers may be represented by unions such as UNITE HERE.

 The job of Gaming Dealer may appeal to those who enjoy following set procedures and working with data and details rather than ideas.
 Prospective Dealers should also like to make decisions quickly.
 Work should not involve too much paperwork, but rather more practical and hands-on problems and solutions as well as interacting with customers.

 In addition to their wages, Gaming Dealers often earn tips to help supplement their income.

-The median wage in 2016 for Gaming Dealers in California is $21,618 annually, or $10.39 hourly.
-The median wage for Gaming Dealers in San Diego County is $22,210 annually, or $10.68 hourly.
+The median wage in 2016 for Gaming Dealers in California was $21,618 annually, or $10.39 hourly.
+The median wage for Gaming Dealers in San Diego County was $22,210 annually, or $10.68 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary by employer and may include medical, dental, vision, and life insurance as well as vacation, sick leave, and retirement plans.